ClaireGSB/demo-recorder/README.md

 ### select
 - **description**: Selects an option from a dropdown.
 - **selector**: CSS selector of the select element.

+NOTE: it seems like we need a different format if the selector is a class...
+To investigate further

 - **option**: CSS selector of the option to select.

 ### click